 Payment & Publication

 The Common charges a processing fee of $3 for essays, fiction, and poetry submissions.
 Dispatches are currently free to submit.
 Want to skip the fee?
 Subscribers submit for free year-round.
 Subscriptions start at only $12, and you can either subscribe here or or add-on a subscription through Submittable!

 If you have a subscription or choose the add-on, make sure to submit to the Subscriber Submission category below, or you'll still be charged the $3 fee.

-Fiction, nonfiction, and poetry will be considered for print and online publication. $100 honorarium per story, and $20 per poem.
+Fiction, nonfiction, translations, and poetry will be considered for print and online publication. $200 honorarium per prose piece, and $40 per poem.